 SysDev Laboratories recommends UFS Explorer Standard Recovery as an effective software solution capable of working with all of the most popular Linux file systems and restoring files present on both simple and spanned volumes, including mdadm and LVM, before the deletion was performed.

-Note: Like in any other data loss case, recovery of deleted files is possible as long as the deleted files are not overwritten with some other information.
-For this reason, it is highly recommended to stop all operations with the storage you have accidentally deleted data from and immediately start data recovery.
+Note: Recovery of deleted files is possible as long as they are not overwritten with some other information.
+For this reason, it is highly recommended to stop all operations with the storage from which the data has been deleted and immediately start recovering files.

 Note: If the files were deleted from a solid state drive (SSD) with enabled TRIM, their contents are very likely to have been wiped by the command invoked right after deletion.
 Successful recovery of such files is usually beyond the bounds of possibility.

 In order to reduce the risk of deleted files being overwritten by some user/process, take down the system to a single-user mode and unmount the file system of the problem directory by running the “unmount” command with the name of the disk or the mount point.
 If the deleted files were located in the "/root" directory, which is always mounted, is strongly recommended to remove the disk and connect it to another computer as a secondary device.

 Download the compressed Universal Installer of UFS Explorer Standard Recovery choosing the “Download for Linux” option, extract the content of the downloaded archive and launch the installation manager after entering your user password.
 Don’t use the storage which contains the deleted data to avoid its overwriting.

 Run the program and, if needed, modify the software settings from the settings pane.